MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 You can then configure your rule so that all login attempts using an email on this list with the status *Risky* are rejected, while those using an email with the status *Safe* are approved.

 In addition to using multi-column lists to combine safe and block lists, you can also use multi-column lists to specify the unique levels of risk associated with a set of products, emails, or countries.
 For example, if certain product types present different levels of risk to your business, you can make decisions for these products differently.
-Specifically, you can evaluate each product against its own [score threshold] (scorecard.md).
+Specifically, you can evaluate each product against its own score threshold.
 To do this, you must first create a list to represent this information, as shown in the example below.

 |Product Type    |Score threshold|
 |--------------|--------------|